-Aim 1: Improve pupils' examination results at a rate above the national average and accelerate the progress of the disadvantaged
+Aim 1: Maximise the life chances of all pupils and accelerate the progress of the disadvantaged

 Knowledge exchange through our Network of Excellence helps leaders share excellent practice, so more children benefit from an excellent education.

 This year virtual meetings and webinars helped ensure more leaders could benefit as all schools innovated at speed, bringing people together to share ideas and expertise, to help address current challenges.

 598 school or trust leaders attended a webinar or virtual National Network Meeting.
 These sessions tackled a wide range of topics including Strategies to support children after trauma; Making the shift to remote working; and Diversity within the curriculum.

 “I have been inspired by our Challenge Partners Senior Partners session.
 Great learning, lots of practical and positive strategies.
 Let’s seize the future.”
 Karen Bramwell CEO, Forward As One CE Multi Academy Trust

 We do not have public test and exam data to compare performance this year, but kept our focus on support for disadvantaged pupils throughout.

 34% of our schools were given the top rating, Leading, for quality of provision and outcomes for disadvantaged pupils, and pupils with additional needs on our Quality Assurance Review.
 A further 53% were evaluated by their peers to be doing this well.
 19 schools took part in Excellence for Everyone, which empowers teams of leaders, teachers and support staff to develop whole-school, sustainable approaches to closing the disadvantage gap.